-The use of an external antenna with Model Trailblazer RC Pro system mandates professionally trained personnel to ensure compliance with FCC rules and regulations.
+The use of an external antenna with a Trailblazer system mandates professionally trained personnel to ensure compliance with FCC rules and regulations.
 Specifically the installer must ensure that the EIRP of the transmitting antenna does not exceed the requirements of the Code of Federal Regulations, Title 47, paragraph 15.247.

-This device has been designed to operate with the antennas listed below, and having a maximum gain of 26 dB.
-Antennas not included in this list or having a gain greater than 26 dB are strictly prohibited for use with this device.
+This device has been designed to operate with antennas having a maximum gain of 26 dB.
+Antennas not having a gain greater than 26 dB are strictly prohibited for use with this device.
 The required antenna impedance is 50 ohms.